intelkid7/yForms/README.md

 11. Click on the '+' icon and then look out for the "shortcode [/]" option
 12. Click on it and you shall be able to write a shortcode now
 13. Insert the following shortcode - "[y_forms fields="fields, you, want, seperated, by, commas" labels="field, labels, you, want, seperated, by, commas" display_type="blocks/table"]"
-14. Here's an example of a simple shortcode - [y_forms fields="email, username" labels="Email, Username" display="table"] (Note that it is not necessary to write fields and labels as the same)
+14. Here's an example of a simple shortcode - [y_forms fields="email, passcode" labels="Email, Password" display="table"] (Note that it is not necessary to write fields and labels as the same)
 15. To save the details of the form to your database follow the below steps:
 16. Login to PhpMyAdmin
 17. Create a new database by the name "wordpress"